1.7. Program Data

 Name

 Programmers name each variable in a program.
-The name (formally known as an identifer or symbol) must follow a few simple rules (listed at the bottom of the page).
+The name (formally known as an identifier or symbol) must follow a few simple rules (listed at the bottom of the page).
 Although programmers can access variables by name, machine code only accesses them by their address.
 As a part of code generation, the compiler maps the variable's name to its address.

 Content